 As the molecular mass increases in any homologous series, a gradation in physical properties is seen.
-This is because the melting and boiling points increase with increasing molecular mass.
-Other physical properties such as solubility in a particular solvent also show a similar gradation.
-But the chemical properties, which are determined solely by the functional group, remain similar in a homologous series.
+This is because the melting points and boiling points increase with increasing molecular mass.
+Other physical properties such as solubility, which are determined solely by the functional group, remain similar in a homologous series.

-- Calculate the difference in the formulae and molecular masses for (a) CH3OH and C2H5OH (b) C2H5OH and C3H7OH, and (c) C3H7OH and C4H6OH. - Is there any similarity in these three? - Arrange these alcohols in the order of increasing carbon atoms to get a family.
-Can we call this family a homologous series? - Generate the homologous series for compounds containing up to four carbons for the other functional groups given in Table 4.3.
+• Calculate the difference in the formulae and molecular masses for (a) CH_3OH and C_2H_5OH (b) C_2H_5OH and C_3H_7OH , and (c) C_3H_7OH and C_4H_9OH .

+- Is there any similarity in these three? - Arrange these alcohols in the order of increasing carbon atoms to get a family. - Can we call this family a homologous series ? - Generate the homologous series for compounds containing up to four carbons for the other functional groups given in Table 8.3.

-4.2.5 Nomenclature of Carbon Compounds
+8.2.5 Nomenclature of Carbon Compounds

-The names of compounds in a homologous series are based on the name of the basic carbon chain modified by a "prefix" "phrase before" or "suffix" "phrase after" indicating the nature of the functional group.
-For example, the names of the alcohols taken in Activity 4.2 are methanol, ethanol, propanol and butanol.
+The names of compounds in a homologous series are based on the name of the basic carbon chain modified by a "prefix" "phrase before" or "suffix " "phrase after" indicating the nature of the functional group.
+For example, the names of the alcohols taken in Activity 8.2 are methanol, ethanol, propanol and butanol.

-Naming a carbon compound can be done by the following method -
+Naming a carbon compound can be done by the following method-

 - (i) Identify the number of carbon atoms in the compound.
-A compound having three carbon atoms would have the name propane. - (ii) In case a functional group is present, it is indicated in the name of the compound with either a prefix or a suffix (as given in Table 4.4). - (iii) If the name of the functional group is to be given as a suffix, the name of the carbon chain is modified by deleting the final 'e' and adding the appropriate suffix.
-For example, a three-carbon chain with a ketone group would be named in the following manner Propane 'e' = propan + 'one' = propanone. - (iv) If the carbon chain is unsaturated, then the final 'ane' in the name of the carbon chain is substituted by 'ene' or 'yne' as given in Table 4.4.
-For example, a three-carbon chain with a double bond would be called propene and if it has a triple bond, it would be called propyne.
+A compound having three carbon atoms would have the name propane. - (ii) In case a functional group is present, it is indicated in the name of the compound with either a prefix or a suffix (as given in Table 8.4). - (iii) If the name of the functional group is to be given as a suffix, the name of the carbon chain is modified by deleting the final 'e' and adding the appropriate suffix.
+For example, a three-carbon chain with a ketone group would be named in the following manner -

+Propane - 'e' = propan + 'one' = propanone.

+(iv) If the carbon chain is unsaturated, then the final 'ane' in the name of the carbon chain is substituted by 'ene' or 'yne' as given in Table 8.4.
+For example, a three-